Communication Disorders in Children

 In these disorders, the production of a speech sound is difficult.
 As a result, children are less able to communicate meaningfully.
 About 5% of children entering the first grade have a speech disorder.
 Speech disorders include the following:

-Hypernasal voice quality or speaking through the nose: This disorder is typically caused by a cleft palate or other facial defect (see Facial Defects).
+Hypernasal voice quality or speaking through the nose: This disorder is typically caused by a cleft palate or other facial defect (see Cleft Lip and Cleft Palate).

 Speech therapy is helpful in many speech disorders.
 A cleft palate is almost always repaired surgically, but children still usually require speech therapy as well.

 The ability to use, understand, or express language can be reduced in otherwise healthy children (called specific language impairment).
 Thus, the ability to communicate is greatly impaired, limiting educational, social, and vocational opportunities.
 This disorder occurs in about 5% of children and is more common among boys.
 Abnormal genes appear to play a role in many cases.
-Alternatively, language problems can develop because of another disorder, such as a brain injury, intellectual disability (see Intellectual Disability), hearing loss (see Hearing Impairment in Children), neglect or abuse (see Overview of Child Neglect and Abuse), autism (see Autism Spectrum Disorders), or attention-deficit/hyperactivity disorder (see Attention-Deficit/Hyperactivity Disorder (ADHD)).
+Alternatively, language problems can develop because of another disorder, such as a brain injury, intellectual disability, hearing loss, neglect or abuse, autism, or attention-deficit/hyperactivity disorder.

 Some children appear to recover on their own.
 Others need language therapy.
 Some respond poorly to therapy.